BBUK/Bell-Boy/utility/README.md

 To calibrate the ICM20689, imu_tk needs to be installed.  imu_tk needs Ceres Solver to be installed.
 Ceres Solver only just compiles on the 500MB Pi (better on the larger-memoried models).
 Step by step instructions on how to install Ceres Solver and imu_tk are in the NotesOnInstallingimu_tk.txt file.
 Other files used are ICM20689.h, BBimu_tk.cpp (a slight variation of the sample file provided as part of imu_tk), calibrate.c and getcalibration.c (the latter is not necessary for doing the calibration but is a handy way of seeing the calibration loaded).

-Note that although it compiles imu_tk does not run properly on Raspbian Buster.
-I suspect a new version of g++ breaking imu_tk somehow.
-The latest version of Stretch works fine.
-Perform the compilation on Stretch systems only.

 ## g calculator

 gcalculator.xlsx is a little spreadsheet I used to work out what g is in my viscinity.
 I am sure the variance in g is not enough to make much difference to results.